 The guide lists many free camping opportunities along the way and, where free isn't available, it identifies the next-best options.

-The Coastal route follows scenic highway 1 from Ventura to Fort Bragg.
-Here, free camping is difficult to come by but, while the going rate for a basic campsite at most coastal campgrounds is $35.00 per night, our suggested itinerary lets you see the coast at your leisure and spend about half that amount on camping.
-We spent less than $230.00 over a two week-period.
+The coastal route follows scenic highway 1 from Ventura to Fort Bragg.
+Here, free camping is difficult to come by but, while the going rate for a basic campsite at most coastal campgrounds is $40.00 per night or higher, our suggested itinerary lets you see the coast at your leisure and spend about half that amount on camping.
+We spent $304.00 over a two week-period.

 The guide covers California's most scenic natural wonders.
 Although there are some camping suggestions within easy day-trip range of the biggest California cities, the guide doesn't cover attractions or camping in the cities themselves.
 We've visited Los Angeles and we loved San Francisco but they're now crossed off our bucket list - once was enough!
+San Deigo is also not covered.
 Except for brief touchdowns, the routes in the guide also avoid the San Joaquin and Sacarmento agricultural valleys.

 For small to mid-size RVs, it's very freindly.
 For RVs longer than 40' - not so much.
 In fact, motorhomes over 40' are prohibited by law from driving on many of the highways suggested in this guide.
 If you are towing a vehicle, the maximum vehicle combination length allowed in California is 65'.
 That doesn't mean that there is no useful information in this guide for those with larger RVs (in fact, there's quite a lot) but, whether you're following this guide or not, California is one place where your RV size will severely limit your options.